hubobubo/Zabbix_agent_setup_WEB3_monitoring/README.md

 ## Instaling Zabbix agent

-To install then enable zabbix agent to start after reebot do as follow:
+To install and enable zabbix agent to start after reebot do as follow:
 ```
 apt install zabbix-agent
 sudo systemctl enable zabbix-agent